Skip to content

 Set TINA4_LOG_LEVEL=info in production.
 Debug output at scale produces millions of lines per hour and obscures real errors.

-4. fatal does not exit
+4. Logging an error does not exit

 Sponsored with 🩵 by Code InfinityCode Infinity